25 Open Datasets for Deep Learning Every Data Scientist Must Work With

 Number of Records: 20,000 messages taken from 20 newsgroups

 Sentiment140 is a dataset that can be used for sentiment analysis.
 A popular dataset, it is perfect to start off your NLP journey.
-Emotions have been pre-removed from the data.
+Emotions have already been removed from the data.
 The final dataset has the below 6 features:

 • polarity of the tweet